phamphong/funny-movie-next/README.md

 #### Setting Database
 -   Docker: database is configured in `docker-compose.dev.yml` and `docker-compose.prod.yml`
--   Local: please install [mongodb](https://www.mongodb.com/docs/manual/installation/) on local computer or use cloud service change database connection information by changing `MONGODB_URI` variable in [.env](#configuration) file.
+-   Local: please install [mongodb](https://www.mongodb.com/docs/manual/installation/) on local computer or use cloud service Change database connection information by changing `MONGODB_URI` variable in [.env](#configuration) file.
 In case of using docker-compose, change this value in the file `docker-compose.dev.yml` or `docker-compose.prod.yml`

 #### Running migrations
 The application can run without data migration.
 Or you can run cypress test for development environment, data will be automatically deleted and added during testing.